-While the exact origins of house music have long been a point of great debate, even within Chicago itself, all agree that Jesse Saunders played a big role in the sound’s development.
+While the exact origins of house music have long been a point of great debate, even within Chicago itself, all agree that Jesse Saunders played a big role in sound development.

-His first forays into the studio were alongside Vince Lawrence as Z-Factor.
-After releasing a number of Italo disco and new wave influenced singles on Mitchbal Records, Saunders went his own way, famously creating “On & On” in 1984.
-It quickly sold in huge quantities in Chicago, sparking the house music boom that followed.
+His first forays into the studio were Vince Lawrence as Z-Factor.
+After releasing a number of Italo disco and new wave influenced singles on Mitchell Records, Saunders got used to its own way, famously creating "On & On" in 1984.
+It quickly sold in Chicago, sparking the house music tree that followed.

 In this previously unpublished interview from 2013, DJ History's Bill Brewster quizzes Saunders about his origins as a disco DJ, the birth of house and how he made his earliest records.

 - When did you first start going to clubs?

 Honestly, I do not think I ever really started going out.
 I was always DJing at something.
 I started DJing at 15.
 The reason why I was out was because I was playing.